facebook/react-native-website/docs/react-native-devtools.md

 #### Useful tips

-- A "Paused in Debugger" overlay will appear when your app is paused.
+- A "Paused in Debugger" overlay appears when your app is paused.
 Tap it to resume.
-- Pay attention to the right hand side panels when on a breakpoint, which allow you to inspect the current scope and call stack, and set watch expressions.
+- Pay attention to the right-hand panels when on a breakpoint, which allow you to inspect the current scope and call stack, and set watch expressions.
 - Use a `debugger;` statement to quickly set a breakpoint from your text editor.
 This will reach the device immediately via Fast Refresh.
 - There are multiple kinds of breakpoints!
 For example, [Conditional Breakpoints and Logpoints](https://developer.chrome.com/docs/devtools/javascript/breakpoints#overview).